webyrd/Barliman/README.md

 Have Barliman try removing each subexpression and then check if any of the tests still fail.
 Then hilight these known bad subexpressions to help guide the user.

+Greg Rosenblatt's suggestion for auto-repair: "The user may also want to mark some regions of the code as suspect, which would prioritize the area searched for problematic sub-expressions.
+If the user is right, the fix could be found much sooner."

 SUSPECT IDEAS: